alimcodescalers/G8_testing/docs/functional/openvcloud/compute_node_hosted/8_node_maintenance_test/8_node_maintenance_test.md

 ### Test case description
 - Create an account
 - Create a cloud space
-- Create a virtual machine on a node x (type of virtual machine needs to be selectable in the test parameters) --> do a random read write action of files on that virtual machine
+- Create a virtual machine on a node x (type of virtual machine needs to be selectable in the test parameters)
-- During the read/write action go to the Cloud Broker Portal
-- Select stacks
+- Do a random read write action of files on that virtual machine
-- Select one of the CPU node x
+- During the read/write action, put node x in Maintenance with option "move VMs"
-- Choose Action: **Put in Maintenance** (with option move VMs)

 ### Expected result
-- All virtual machines on that node should be installed on another CPU node
+- Virtual machine on that node should be moved to another CPU node
-- Virtual machine should not have experienced any downtime
+- Virtual machine should approximately experience no downtime
-- Virtual machine should not have data loss
+- Virtual machine shouldn't have data loss

 ### Run the test
 - Go to the `G8_testing` directory: